Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

-- He has scored in 41.4% of his games this year, with two or more runs scored in 11.1%.
+- Yastrzemski has had at least one RBI in 28.0% of his games this year (28 of 100), with two or more RBI 12 times (12.0%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in 41 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.